Amitaia/Shabbat-Times/README.md

     - out
     - parasha
     - hebrew_date
-    - is_shabbat """ state get True if is shabbat and False is shabbat end."""
+    - is_shabbat  # state get True if is shabbat and False is shabbat end.
   ```

   ### Entity Optional